Global Mind Tests

 Should I prioritize speed or accuracy?

 Accuracy first.
-Once you stop making avoidable errors, especially on orange, your speed becomes much easier to interpret and improve.
+Once you stop making avoidable errors, especially on the orange stop cue, your speed score becomes much easier to interpret.

 Try also

-Start with Reaction Test Level 1, then build control with Flanker, Stop-Signal, or Stroop.
+Start with Reaction Test Level 1, then train control with Flanker, Stop-Signal, or Stroop.
 For more context, browse the blog.

 For training and self-tracking only; not a clinical or diagnostic instrument.